Guess who's backing Clinton?

-Former US President George W. Bush Sr plans to vote for Hillary Clinton in November, according to a member of another famous political family, the Kennedys.
+Former US President George HW Bush Sr plans to vote for Hillary Clinton in November, according to a member of another famous political family, the Kennedys.

 A report by Politico said that Bush, 92, had intended to stay silent on the White House race between Clinton and Donald Trump, but that on Monday, former Maryland lieutenant governor and daughter of the late Robert F. Kennedy, Kathleen Kennedy Townsend, said in a Facebook post that former Republican president told her he's voting for Clinton.